by Andrea Szentgyorgyi, DHP Acc. Hyp

 The beginnings

-Hypnosis is as old as humanity, its roots existed in the ancient ages.
-One of the oldest medical papers, the Ebers Papyrus, written 1550BC, gives a description about a technique that involves eye fixation then suggestions while the eyes are shut (Stefan 2015) as an aid for treating pain and doing surgeries (Meares 2009).
-In Egyptian sleep temples, priests induced trance by chanting to recall dreams for analysing.
+Hypnosis is as old as humanity; its roots existed in ancient times.
+One of the oldest medical papers, the Ebers Papyrus, written in 1550 BC, describes a technique that involves eye fixation and then suggestions while the eyes are shut (Stefan 2015) as an aid for treating pain and doing surgeries (Meares 2009).
+In Egyptian sleep temples, priests induced trance by chanting to recall dreams for analysis.

 Native American shamans used self-hypnosis to achieve a trance where they could see the future and also for curing purposes (Thomason 2015).